Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Real and imaginary rotations on the ring

 \subsection{Free energy of rotating scalar field}

 We consider statistical mechanics of scalar particles in the rotating environment.
 The corresponding statistical sum,

 is formulated via the sum over states labeled by the angular momentum $m$ with the occupation number $n_m$ of system's levels that possess the total energy ${\tilde E}_{m,n_m} = {\tilde \omega}_m n_m$ in the rotating reference frame and the total angular momentum $L_{n,m_n} = m n_{m}$.
-In Eq.~\eq{eq_F_generic}, $F$ stands for the free energy in the co-rotating reference frame (for simplicity, we omit the tilde label hereafter).
+In Eq.~\eq{eq_F_generic}, $\mathcal{F}$ stands for the free energy in the co-rotating reference frame.
 In the statistical sum, we do not take into account a $m=0$ contribution which corresponds to the zero-energy mode and contributes to the zero-point (Casimir) vacuum energy~\cite{Milton2001}.
 We concentrate on the thermal part of the free energy which possesses interesting fractal properties in the thermodynamic limit.

 The thermodynamic free energy~\eq{eq_F_generic},

 can be evaluated explicitly:

 via the Dedekind $\eta$ function: \beqn \eta(z) = e^{\frac{i \pi z}{12}} \prod_{n=1}^\infty \left( 1 - e^{2 \pi i n z} \right)\,. \eeqn